 Book Lychee Oriental here

 Almost as good as chips and cheese....

 An old lady of the Glasgow dining scene, “The Chip” has been serving up delicious food on Ashton Lane’s cobbled path for over 45 years and is one of the most beloved restaurants in Scotland.
 It’s rumoured that JK Rowling based Diagon Alley on Ashton Lane and The Chip is a magical spot to dine.
-Filled with beautiful plants and twinkling fairy lights, many a graduation dinner or wedding breakfast has taken place in their mezzanine level restaurant.
+Filled with beautiful plants and twinkling fairy lights, many graduation dinners or wedding breakfast have taken place in their mezzanine level restaurant.
 The grub is refined but with a classic Scottish twist, there’s even a side of stovies to go with your main if you fancy it.
 (And who doesn’t fancy stovies?)
 After dinner you can retire to the main bar where a roaring fireplace and a pack of snoring dogs will assure you that all is well in the world.12 Ashton Ln, Glasgow G12 8SJ Book The Chip here

 Struggling to find a pub you can visit with your canine companion?
 We have scoured the streets to find the most dog friendly pubs in Glasgow. ...

 Topolabamba Glasgow is a huge hit with the Glasgow locals.
 We headed to one of the top-rated Mexicans in the city to get our tapas on. ...